-Again we will gather for Rosh Hashana services at our original home, the Highland Park Community House, 1991 Sheridan Road, Highland Park beginning on Wednesday night, September 20th.
+Again we will gather for High Holiday services at our original home, the Highland Park Community House, 1991 Sheridan Road, Highland Park beginning on Sunday evening, September 29th.
 Because of this intimate but limited space, we ask that you sign up as soon as possible, especially if you plan to bring friends and family.
-Kol Nidre and Yom Kippur will be at the Bernard Weinger JCC on Friday evening, September 29th and all day on Shabbat, September 30th.

 We are blessed that our tradition brings hope, warmth and community to uplift our journey.
 Let us share the joy of the journey together.